Coddiction-101/mini-shopping-list-app/README.md

 ---

 ## Contribution

 You can fix the project and submit pull requests.
-If you find any issues or want to add new features, please open an issue or submit a pull request.
+If you encounter any issues or would like to add new features, please open an issue or submit a pull request.

 ---